apasarkar/masknmf-toolbox/masknmf/compression/README.md

 * **U** — spatial basis matrix (sparse, `[H×W, n_components]`)
 * **V** — temporal basis matrix (dense, `[n_components, T]`)

-Together they represent a compressed and denoised form of your movie by:
+Together they represent a compressed and denoised form of your movie.

+The process:

 1. Split large field of view into overlapping spatial blocks

 2. Perform truncated randomized SVD on each block to capture local low-rank signals

+3. Optionally apply temporal and spatial denoisers (from previous neural network training) that smooth the extracted time traces and spatial components

-3. Estimates roughness thresholds from simulated noise; discards noisy components and merges valid ones into a global sparse representation (U, V)
+4. Estimates roughness thresholds from simulated noise; discards noisy components and merges valid ones into a global sparse representation (U, V)

-4. Outputs a lightweight [PMDArray](#output) object for downstream demixing
+5. Outputs a lightweight [PMDArray](#output) object for downstream demixing

 # Example Usage